anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ## Installation Guide

-Change your BIOS Configuration using *F2 key* multiple times when you are powering-on and disable *Secure Boot* as you can see in the image below
+Change your BIOS Configuration using *F2 key* multiple times when you are powering on and disable *Secure Boot* as you can see in the image below

 ![](assets/images/bios.jpg)

-Boot USB using *F12 key* multiple times when you are powering-on until you get a menu to select your USB drive to be booted:
+Boot USB using *F12 key* multiple times when you are powering on until you get a menu to select your USB drive to be booted:

-Then you can change the language, timezone and keyboard depending on your needs and select **Boot with proprietary drivers**.
+Then, you can change the language, timezone, and keyboard depending on your needs and select **Boot with proprietary drivers**.

-:exclamation:*If you select open source drivers you will get more configuration issues in the end of the installation such as flickering screen, touchpad is not recognized, boot not working, etc.*
+:exclamation:*If you select open source drivers, you will get more configuration issues at the end of the installation, such as a flickering screen, the touchpad not recognized, boot not working, etc.*

 ![](assets/images/manjaro_prop_drivers.png)

-In the desktop screen you will notice the launchpad is not working, that's the reason you need a mouse to continue the installation process (*This issue you will have only for the installation not once you have installed it*).
-You could use the touch screen if you Matebook have it to replace the mouse but I'm not recommend it.
+On the desktop screen you will notice the launchpad is not working.
+That's why you need a mouse to continue the installation process (*This issue you will have only for the installation, not once you have installed it*).
+You could use the touch screen if your Matebook has it to replace the mouse but I do not recommend it.

-Open "Install Manjaro Linux" and continue as normal until *Partitions* section and select *Manual partitioning*. and create 3 partitions:
+Open "Install Manjaro Linux" and continue as normal until the *Partitions* section, and select *Manual partitioning*.
+And create 3 partitions:

 1. Swap Partition (4 GB) -> *Mount point: swap | File System: linuxswap | Flags: swap*
 2. Boot EFI (100 MB) -> *Mount Point: /boot/efi | File System: fat32 | Flags: boot*
 3. Root (All free space) -> *Mount Point: / | File System: ext4 | Flags: root*

-:exclamation:*Swap size that I assigned was because I'm not going to use Hibernation, you could visit this page for more [info](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/installation_guide/s2-diskpartrecommend-x86)*.
+:exclamation:*Swap size that I assigned was because I won't use Hibernation.
+You can visit this page for more [info](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/installation_guide/s2-diskpartrecommend-x86)*.

 You can see a graphical example with dual boot.

 ![](assets/images/manjaro_partition.jpg)

-When you have created all partitions, continue with the last part of the installation, making user, password, etc to finish it.
+When you have created all partitions, continue with the last part of the installation, making user, password, etc, to finish it.
 If you notice, the boot screen shows the Huawei Logo.

 ![](assets/images/huawei_logo.jpg)